Review the medical and surgical utilization guidelines for an overview of services that require prior authorization.

 - Wound Vac

-Rental: CHPW follows HCA guidelines by applying DME rental fees towards the eventual purchase of a device.
-(Some DME are for purchase only.
-Rules regarding rental versus purchase should be checked.)
+Rental: CHPW may apply rental fees towards the eventual purchase of a device.
+Some DME are for purchase only.
+Rules regarding rental versus purchase should be checked.

 - The repair of any DME must meet relevant criteria for medical necessity, including prior authorization if required for similar new equipment.